ricekot/ricekot.github.io/_posts/2023/2023-01-18-activitypub-microblog.md

 date: 2023-01-18 16:30 +0530
 ---

+**UPDATE [Mar 26, 2023]**: I wasn't using the microblog at all, so I went ahead and deleted the VM being used to host it.

 My microblog is now available at [til.ricekot.com](https://til.ricekot.com) and you should be able to follow me from any ActivityPub service (e.g. Mastodon) using my handle `@ricekot@ricekot.com`.

 I recently read a blog post titled [What to Blog About](https://simonwillison.net/2022/Nov/6/what-to-blog-about/) by Simon Willison.